GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_adder_tree.rst

 Graph Code
 ***************
-The a_block_param ports are used to pass the block index which corresponds to the section of the A matrix that should be processed by each kernel.
  Each kernel is carefully mapped to a specific adjacent tile to ensure direct read/write buffer access between the addition tile and the multiplication tiles.
 Without direct buffering between adjacent tiles, bandwidth may be lowered when data is forced to be streamed through the 32 bit AXI4 interface.

+ Note the change in syntax when calling the kernels.
+The kernels are called with the correct values for the class wrapper parameters.
+K = 128, M = 128, T = 4, and a_block is set to the tile ID (0-3).

 ``graph.hpp``:

 ::

     #include <adf.h>
     #include "kernels.h"
     #include <aie_api/aie_adf.hpp>